 And then there’s the price…

-Formula 3 Personalised Protein Powder is the top whey protein supplement sold by Herbalife.
-It takes all of the information in the previously reviewed product and somehow manages to make things worse.
+Formula 3 Personalised Protein Powder is Herbalife’s most popular whey protein supplement.
+It takes all of the stuff from the product above and somehow manages to make things worse.
 It does that by getting our hopes up then dashing them.

 The nutritional breakdown of the product is as follows:

 - 20g protein

 - 1.2g fat